Jaydude144/Assignments/README.md

 # Assignments
-These are the assignments I am doing which are given by Ineuron where I am learning to become a Data Engineer.
+These are the assignments I am doing which are given by my coach where I am learning to become a Data Engineer.
 I hope this works!